The Merriam-Webster Definition Of Perfect:

 Sheryl was able to relate to the woman in the story, as she, too, didn’t want to go through a corporate downsizing ever again.
 Sheryl started investigating franchise opportunities…something she really hadn’t thought of all that much until she read the story about that very successful female franchise owner.
 To her, franchising involved flipping burgers-something she definitely wasn’t interested in doing.

 Royal Tip:My friend, Rick Eggleton, used to say that “There’s more to franchising than burgers, donuts, and mufflers.”
 It’s true.
 Have an open mind.
 There may be a franchise opportunity that’s perfect for you out there.

 How She Did It

 Sheryl started reading lots of franchise articles.
 She considered attending a franchise expo.
 She visited a few local franchise business establishments.
-She even purchased an online franchise course.
+She even purchased some franchise books.
 She made a commitment (to herself) to learn all she could about owning a franchise-and how to find the right one.
 Sheryl absorbed as much as she could, and began her search for

 a the perfect franchise.